Opening a Bank Account in Crete…

 If you are planning to be living in Crete, and are buying a property here, then you will need to open a bank account.
 At the very least, you will need your own account here to receive and deposit monies in connection with the buying process.

-We have had dealings with three of the biggest banks represented on Crete – the National Bank of Greece, Emporiki and ATE.
+The three of the biggest banks represented on Crete are the National Bank of Greece, Emporiki and ATE.

 We have found them all to be professional, courteous and with most staff fluent in English, incredibly helpful.